playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 ## Motherboard {#mobo}

-A motherboard is the platform in which all other components connect together and communicate through.
+**A motherboard is the platform in which all other components connect together and communicate through**.
 There are various integrated components to your motherboard like storage controllers, chipsets that are necessary for your computer to work.
 Fancier motherboards include additional functionality like high speed connectivity (PCIE 4.0) and Wi-Fi.

 When you turn on your computer, the first that will happen is your motherboard will do a "POST"; a hardware check to see if everything connected is functioning properly.
 Then the motherboard will start the boot sequence; which starts with storage

 ## Long Term Storage {#hdd}

-There are 2 primary types of storage in computers; Solid State Drives (SSD), and Hard Disk Drives (HDD).
+**There are 2 primary types of storage in computers; Solid State Drives (SSD), and Hard Disk Drives (HDD)**.
 When the boot sequence hits storage, your drive will scan the very first bit of it's disk ([also known as the "boot sector"](https://en.wikipedia.org/wiki/Boot_sector)) to find the installed operating system.
 Once your storage is done finding the relevant files, your computer reads the rest of the information off of the drive to load your system.
 This include configuration files that you've updated by setting up your computer (like your username, wallpaper, and more) as well as the system files setup when you installed your operating system (like Windows).
 Moreover, this is also where your documents live.
 If you've written a document in Microsoft Word, downloaded a song from iTunes, or anything in between, it lives on your hard drive.

 ## Memory {#ram}

-While SSDs and HDDs are fantastic for long-term file storage, they're too slow (in terms of reading speeds) to store data needed to run your computer.
-This is why we have memory in the form of Registers, and Random Access Memory (RAM).
-Registers are the closest memory to your processor, and is extremely fast, but they are extremely small.
-System Memory, or RAM, is outside of the processor but allows us to store entire programs in a responsive manner.
+**While SSDs and HDDs are fantastic for long-term file storage, they're too slow (in terms of reading speeds) to store data needed to run your computer**.
+This is why we have memory in the form of Registers, and Random Access Memory (RAM).  **Registers are the closest memory to your processor, and is extremely fast, but they are extremely small.** System Memory, or RAM, is outside of the processor but allows us to store entire programs in a responsive manner.
 Everything from your operating system to your video player utilizes memory in order to store data while it's processing.
 We'll see how the computer utilized registers and RAM in programs [later in the article](#assembly-code).

-However, while this information is magnitudes faster to access than hard-drives, it's volatile.
-That means that when you turn off your computer, the data stored in RAM is lost forever.
+**While this information is magnitudes faster to access than hard-drives, it's volatile.** That means that when you turn off your computer, the data stored in RAM is lost forever.
 Memory is also much more expensive than Storage.
 This is why we don't store our files to RAM for long-term access.

 ## GPU {#gpu}

 Computers are a marvel, but without some ability to interact with them, their applications are limited.
-For many, that interaction comes through their computer screens - being able to see the results of an action they've taken.
-Your computer's "graphics processing unit" (GPU) is the hardware that is used to calculate the complex maths required to draw things on-screen.
-The GPUs' complex mathematics prowess can also be utilized for things other than graphics (data analytics, cryptocurrency mining, scientific computation).
+For many, that interaction comes through their computer screens - being able to see the results of an action they've taken. **Your computer's "graphics processing unit" (GPU) is the hardware that is used to calculate the complex maths required to draw things on-screen.** The GPUs' complex mathematics prowess can also be utilized for things other than graphics (data analytics, cryptocurrency mining, scientific computation).

 ## CPU {#cpu}

-Your CPU is what does all of the computation needed to perform tasks you do on your computer.
-It does the math and logic to figure out what the other components need to be doing and it coordinates them.
-An example of this is telling what the GPU what to draw.
+Your CPU is what does all of the computation needed to perform tasks you do on your computer. **It does the math and logic to figure out what the other components need to be doing and it coordinates them.** An example of this is telling what the GPU what to draw.
 While your GPU does the calculations for what's to be drawn, the command to do such comes from the CPU.
 If your interaction requires data to be stored, it's the one that dispatches those actions to your HDD or RAM.

 You can think of these components to work together similar to this: